 One of the best things about a responsive website is that this approach gives you the best chance to support newer devices and screens in the future.
 Responsive sites are fluid, scaling up or down as needed to best fit the screens being used to access the site.
 This means that as new devices hit the market with screen sizes unlike what we have seen before, our responsive websites will already be prepared to meet those new devices with a design and experience best suited to whatever screen sizes they throw at us.

 Every website, capture page, or landing page, regardless of that site’s goals or the audience that it serves, will benefit from a display that works great across different screen sizes and on various devices.
-By ensuring that responsive layout design is feature that you make a priority on all website projects.
+By ensuring that responsive layout design is a feature that you make a priority on all website projects.